AndyLaBorde/G-Query/README.md

-# Gamer-Q : video game search engine
+# Gamer-Q : Video Game Search Engine
-## 07 Project 1: Interactive Front-End Application
+## Project 1: Interactive Front-End Application

 At the conclusion of each phase of this course, you’ll work with a group of your fellow students to create a **project**.
 A project is collaborative work among a group of developers to create an application that solves a real-world problem.
 Projects model the experience you’ll encounter in every development role at any company, from large multinational businesses to small startups.
 Coding is collaborative.